erikp9000/cpm-ndos/README.md

 serial port is connected to a Linux computer which runs a service to convert the NDOS requests to Linux calls.

+v1.2a Add TRS 80 NIOS for Model 4/4P/4D Montezuma CP/M. Add shell command (NSH) to enable remote client to login to a shell on the server or execute server commands.

 v1.2 Dispenses with the FCB address as a file reference.
 On file open and file create, the server sends its file handle to the client which stores it in the FCB disk allocation vector array and includes it with subsequent calls to read file, write file, and close